-We should know the best beaches in Europe after traveling to almost every country in the Meditteranean.
-Some of our favorite beaches in the world lie on The coastline of Europe may not be as popular as the South Pacific, the Caribbean, or the Indian Ocean.
-However, Europe’s beaches are every bit as beautiful.
+We should know where some of the best beaches in Europe are after traveling to almost every country in the Mediterranean.
+Some of our favorite beaches in the world lie on the coastline of Europe.
+This list features what we consider the best beaches in Europe.
+However, these beaches barely scratch the surface of what lies along Europe’s coast.

 The Best Beaches in Europe